Top 10 Job Interview Tips for Hotel Managers

 The hotel manager interview process can be long and grueling because so much is on the line -- not just the money but also the hotel's reputation.
 Turnover at this level is rather low because the pay is respectable and job satisfaction levels are high.
 But before sitting in the cat-bird seat, each hotel manager must make it through the hot seat.
 Here are ten tips for acing the hotel management interview questions:

 1. Don't play the game, play the player: This advice for poker really applies to interviews as well.
 The people (often there will be more than one) conducting the interviews don't want to be there any more than the interviewees do.
 They may even be dreading it.
 It doesn't make sense, but that's how performance anxiety works.
 So put them at ease and try to relax.
-They won't remember who had the great resume but they will remember who made them smile.
+They won't remember who had a great resume, but they will remember who made them smile.

 2. Load up on the short-term memory: Read all there is about the owners, their expansion plans, and their complementary investments (like golf courses or local wineries).
 Knowing what matters to them helps teach a possible hotel manager what to do with the hotel.
 Will this be a conference center for business travelers or a happy home for family vacations?

-3. Be the hotel’s manager: It is easier to win over an interviewer if they think one person is a better fit to a hotel.
+3. Be the hotel’s manager: It is easier to win over an interviewer if they think one person is a better fit for a hotel.
 Think about how to handle a boatload (or busload) of check-ins at once.
 Think of some improvements to the front desk scheduling, based on past experiences.
 Sketch out a promotional event.
 It isn’t important if they actually use any of this.
 It's the thought that counts.

 4. Choose a crew: Many of the interview questions for hotel general manager positions will center around how to handle the staff.
 Administration, promotions, motivation, hiring and firing.
 Come up with concrete examples or detailed plans on how to handle these common situations.